 Overview

-Jeremiah S. Helm has represented clients in a variety of technological fields, with an emphasis on patent litigation and appellate practice.
-Jeremiah has appeared before the Court of Appeals for the Federal Circuit on a number of occasions, and has argued over a dozen cases before the Court.
+Jeremiah S. Helm co-chairs Knobbe Martens’ appellate practice group.
+Jeremiah has represented clients in a variety of technological fields, with an emphasis on patent litigation and appellate practice.
+Jeremiah has appeared before the Court of Appeals for the Federal Circuit in over seventy cases, and routinely presents oral argument before the Court.

-Before joining the firm in 2017, Jeremiah worked as an Associate Solicitor at the United States Patent and Trademark Office.
+Before joining the firm, Jeremiah worked as an Associate Solicitor at the United States Patent and Trademark Office.
 In that role, Jeremiah represented the Director in both district and appellate courts, and provided legal advice about intellectual property law policy and regulation.

 Clerk Experience